Health & Safety Checklists

 - Know the safety protocol for treating sexual assault survivors.
 Is it safe to go to the police?
 Are sexual assault survivors advised to visit the police in all locations?

 - Plan for fire and carbon monoxide safety.

 - Know where to go and whom to call for hospitalization abroad.

 - Pack a backpack of essential items if evacuation is likely due to a crisis.

-Calling the Elon Campus Safety & Police is the most effective way to respond to emergencies abroad, outside of the Elon Global Education Center’s regular business hours.
-Students experiencing a psychological crisis should also contact Campus Safety and Police at (336) 278-5555 and ask to speak to the after-hours counselor on call.
+Calling the Elon Campus Safety & Police (336-278-5555) is the most effective way to respond to emergencies abroad, outside of the Elon Global Education Center’s regular business hours.
+Students experiencing a psychological crisis should contact the Crisis Counselor on Call at 336-278-2222.